jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

 ## Product Goal

 Build a local Python web app for exoplanet transit analysis.
-The user uploads a CSV with two columns, `Time` and `Flux`.
-The app plots the light curve, detects transit-like dips, boxes transits, estimates orbital period, provides significance estimates, and supports exploration/editing/export.
+The user uploads one or more CSV/FITS light curves, the app plots the light curve, detects transit-like dips, boxes transits, estimates orbital period, provides significance estimates, supports manual exploration/editing, and exports the results.

+For CSV input, the app expects `Time` and `Flux` columns.
+For FITS input, it accepts common time and flux columns such as `TIME`, `BJD`, `BTJD`, `JD`, `MJD`, `PDCSAP_FLUX`, `SAP_FLUX`, and `FLUX`.

-The `Time` column is treated as continuous Julian dates.
+The `Time` column is treated as continuous Julian days.
 UI plots show days since the first observation for time-series views, while retaining the original JD reference in the Analysis panel and export data.
+FITS relative time columns are shifted by available BJD/JD/MJD reference header values when present.

 ## Current Working Features

-- Localhost app served by `python3 main.py` using only Python stdlib for HTTP serving.
+- Localhost app served by `python3 main.py` using Python stdlib HTTP serving.
+- Split app structure:
+  - `main.py` handles HTTP routes, static assets, and `/analyze`.
+  - `parsers.py` handles CSV and FITS ingestion.
+  - `analysis.py` handles cleaning, detection, BLS search, diagnostics, and plot payloads.
+  - `static/index.html`, `static/styles.css`, and `static/app.js` hold the frontend.
 - CSV upload with case-insensitive `Time`/`Flux` parsing.
+- CSV upload size limit of `80 MB`.
+- FITS upload support for `.fits`, `.fit`, and `.fts` files.
+- FITS upload size limit of `200 MB`.
+- FITS parser support for table HDUs with common time/flux column names.
+- FITS `QUALITY == 0` filtering when a recognized quality column is present.
+- Batch upload support for up to `100` files.
+- Sequential batch processing through the existing `/analyze` endpoint.
+- Batch Results dropdown for switching between processed filenames.
+- Failed batch items are kept visible in the dropdown but disabled.
 - Large dataset handling with downsampling for plotting.
 - Raw clipped, full cleaned, transit zoom, and phase-folded chart modes.
 - Robust clipping and moving-average smoothing for visualization.
+- Per-observing-segment median normalization for gapped/multi-zone light curves.
 - Transit detection using scipy peak/prominence logic with fallback threshold detection.
 - BLS orbital period estimate using `astropy.timeseries.BoxLeastSquares`.
-- Binned-BLS fallback period estimate when `astropy` is unavailable or broken.
+- Binned-BLS fallback period estimate when the full BLS path is unavailable or fails.
 - Period displayed in Julian days.
 - Period search controls:
   - Minimum period.